Mortgage industry of the United Kingdom: Contractor Mortgages

 Contractor mortgages were developed for two specific types of independent contractors.
 First, contractors in the UK who incorporate a limited company to use as a payment structure.
 Second, contractors who likewise operate through a Ltd company payment structure, but do so via PAYE Umbrella companies.

 The underwriting criteria that banks and building societies use for this type of mortgage loan is "contract-based underwriting".
 This is expressly different from traditional PAYE "employee", or even self-employed, affordability criteria.

 These are still ′prime rate′ mortgages and normally available via any broker, although some brokers may not have enough knowledge or experience to source the most suitable deal for the customer.
 In comparison, if a contractor customer goes directly to a lender who offers contract rate based underwriting, the lender's advisor often insists on assessing income based on Ltd company accounts.

 The demand for contractor-specific mortgages has risen since the credit crunch.
 Since 2015, mortgage lenders have added contractor mortgages to their offering at unprecedented levels to accommodate the surging gig economy in the UK.

 UK mortgage process

-Arrangement fees and survey fees are components of the Cost of moving house in the United Kingdom.
+Arrangement fees and survey fees are components of the cost of moving house in the United Kingdom.

-Typically, would-be borrowers approach their bank for a single range of products, or use an intermediary (mortgage broker) for access to a select panel of lenders, or the whole market.
+Typically, would-be borrowers approach a building society or bank for a single range of products, or use an intermediary (mortgage broker) for access to a select panel of lenders, or the whole market.
 The first stage is to complete a full fact find.
 The advisor will then search for the right deal for the customer, and then proceed to get an agreement in principle from the lender.
 Although an indication of lending approval, this is not set in stone until the mortgage is formally offered, post valuation of the property and assessment of the necessary supporting documents.